SeanMcCrary/EfficientEstimationDSGE/README.md

 ### [`/StochasticGrowth_AR1SV`](./tree/main/StochasticGrowth_AR1SV)
 MATLAB code for a **stochastic growth model with AR(1) productivity** and **stochastic volatility**.

-- Demonstrates how to implement the filtering procedure
+- Demonstrates how to implement the filtering procedure when the volatility of productivity follows an AR(1) process
-- Not a full-information estimation setup

 ---

 ### [`/StochasticGrowth_RegimeSwitching`](./tree/main/StochasticGrowth_RegimeSwitching)
 MATLAB code for a **stochastic growth model with regime-switching volatility**.

-- Demonstrates the filtering procedure under discrete regime changes
+- Demonstrates the filtering procedure when productivity dynamics are determined by a discrete Markov process
-- Does not perform full-information Bayesian estimation

 ---